Jump To Section

 It’s always wise to check your dogs’ and cats’ fur after they’ve been outside, especially in warmer months.
 Brown dog ticks carry several diseases that could jeopardize your pets’ life like Rocky Mountain spotted fever.
 Although these ticks don’t usually bite people, you’re still at risk.

 Of all the pesky bloodsuckers found in the Garden State, this species often poses the greatest threat.
 Eastern blackleg ticks are voracious eaters and linger in low vegetation to attach themselves to any warm body.
-They are also known as deer ticks for their penchant for biting deer.
+You might know them as deer ticks named for their penchant for biting deer.

 Adult males are usually dark brown or black with a gray ring across their abdomen.
 Females have solid black legs and a reddish-orange shield marking on their backs.

 Eastern blackleg ticks feed on blood during each of their life stages.
-They are especially dangerous as nymphs because they are no bigger than the head of a pin.
+They are especially dangerous as nymphs because they are no bigger than the head of a pin which means they are almost invisible to the naked eye.
 They are one of the most prolific carriers of the potentially deadly Lyme disease.
+How long do these scary ticks live?
+They survive as adults for 2-3 years.

 How to Avoid Tick Bites During Winter